Some new perspectives on d-orthogonal polynomials: Introduction

-Classical orthogonal polynomials sequences (OPS in short) constitute very important class of special functions with wide range of their applications mainly in numerical analysis, probability and statistics, stochastic processes, combinatorics, number theory, potential theory, scattering theory, physics, biology, automatic control ... and more.
-Starting from classical OPS, there were many ways to formulate as well as to introduce analogous problems in d-orthogonality's context and the construction of new d-OPS families is then quite fruitful.
-In this way, several examples of d-OPS families which reduce to the classical cases are given in literature.
-In contrast to the classical OPS case, to the best of our knowledge, Pearson equation is the only characterization extended to Hahn classical d-OPS.
-Although, Maroni has pointed out another one in the case d=2 \cite[Prop.
+Classical orthogonal polynomials sequences (OPS in short) constitute significant class of special functions with wide range of their applications mainly in numerical analysis, probability and statistics, stochastic processes, combinatorics, number theory, potential theory, scattering theory, physics, biology, automatic control ... and more.
+Starting from classical OPS, there were many ways to formulate and introduce analogous problems in $d$-orthogonality context and the construction of new $d$-OPS families is then quite fruitful.
+Hence, several examples of $d$-OPS families which reduce to the classical cases are provided in literature.
+In contrast to the classical OPS case, to the best of our knowledge, Pearson equation is the only characterization which was extended to Hahn classical $d$-OPS.
+Although, Maroni has pointed out another one in the case $d$=2 \cite[Prop.
 6.2]{MaroniFT}.
-In this paper, thanks to new characterizations of the d-quasi-orthogonality in terms of linear combinations (see proposition \ref{T16} and theorem \ref{NCQO2}), we shall show out two new characterizations of Hahn classical d-OPS in terms of linear combinations as well.
+In this paper, due to new characterizations of the $d$-quasi-orthogonality in terms of linear combinations (see proposition \ref{T16} and theorem \ref{NCQO2}), we are going to present two new characterizations of Hahn classical $d$-OPS in terms of linear combinations as well.
 We would like to emphasize that one of these latter gives us ideas to construct new polynomial families which possess Hahn's property.
-We shall present some of them in forthcoming papers.
+First results in this context could be found in \cite{Sadek6}.